Hurricane Fiona

-As the first island hit by the storm, Guadeloupe received near-record rainfall, leaving 40% of the population without water for a few days.
+Guadeloupe received near-record rainfall, leaving 40% of the population without water for a few days.
 Puerto Rico suffered from the worst flooding since Hurricane Maria of 2017, and an island-wide blackout occurred.
 A third of the territory's population was left without water, and at least 25 people died.
 In the Dominican Republic and the Turks and Caicos, the islands were pounded by heavy rainfall and strong winds, causing flooding and blackouts.
-Fiona was the strongest hurricane recorded in Canada based on atmospheric pressure and was one of the wettest ever recorded in the country as well.
+Fiona was the strongest extratropical cyclone on record to make landfall in Canada based on atmospheric pressure and was one of the wettest ever recorded in the country as well.

 Meteorological history

 Early on September 12, 2022, the NHC began to monitor a tropical wave over the central tropical Atlantic for gradual development, though environmental conditions for development were assessed as only marginally favorable.
 Even so, shower and thunderstorm activity within the disturbance began to become more concentrated later that same day, then increased and became better organized during the next day.
 The circulation associated with the system became more defined and persisted overnight and into the morning of September 14, attaining sufficient organization to designated as Tropical Depression Seven later that day.
 Despite the continued effects of moderate westerly shear and dry mid-level air flow, new satellite imagery indicated the depression had strengthened, thus at 01:45 UTC on September 15, it became Tropical Storm Fiona.